-Even so, if you are unable to afford a lawyer but believe you may qualify for free legal aid, the following can help guide you in the right direction.
-Be sure, however, to check with your local court or legal aid program in your area for more detailed intake information.
+But don't be discouraged.
+If you are unable to afford a lawyer but believe you may qualify for free legal aid, this article can help point you in the right direction.
+Be sure to check with your local court or legal aid program in your area for more detailed intake information.

 You may be eligible for free legal aid from a court-appointed attorney or public defender if your liberty is threatened (in other words, you face going to jail.)
-A public defender is a lawyer who represents criminal defendants who are unable to afford an attorney and the constitutional guarantees the right to legal counsel in certain matters.
+A public defender is a lawyer who represents criminal defendants who are unable to afford an attorney.
+The U.S. Constitution guarantees the right to a lawyer in certain criminal defense matters.

 In some cases, you may qualify for free legal aid if you can document to a judge you qualify for "indigent" representation.
-Under indigent representation, you may have to partially reimburse the court for the cost of legal services given to you.
+Under indigent representation, the court appoints a lawyer to you.
+Keep in mind you may have to partially reimburse the court for the cost of legal services given to you.
 Specific qualifications for court-provided counsel vary widely by state and sometimes among different courts within the state.

 For information about indigent defense services in your area, including qualification criteria, see FindLaw's state-by-state directory of public defender offices.

-If you are a victim of domestic violence, or fear for your safety, you may qualify for free legal aid from organizations that can help you gather evidence of abuse and file for restraining orders, among other things.
-For immediate assistance no matter where you are located - contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233).
+If you are a victim of domestic violence you may qualify for free legal aid from organizations that can help you gather evidence of abuse and file for restraining orders, among other things.
+For immediate assistance no matter where you are located contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233).

-Your Household Income is Less than a Certain Percentage
+If Your Household Income Is Less than a Certain Percentage

 If your income is currently below the national average for the number of people in your household, you may qualify for free legal help.
-Most legal aid clinics and pro bono attorneys (private attorneys offering free legal help) serve those whose household income is less than 125 percent of the federally recognized poverty level.
-The exceptions are Alaska and Hawaii, which have higher income eligibility thresholds.
+Most legal aid society offices, legal aid clinics, and pro bono attorneys (private attorneys offering free legal help) serve those whose household income is less than 125 percent of the federally recognized poverty level.

 Many agencies give free legal services to immigrants and other noncitizens in need of help on issues ranging from visa applications, green cards, deportation proceedings, and work authorizations.
 Eligibility requirements vary from program to program.